cold-storage/hipq/README.md

 ### Durability

 Once a job is successfully queued, we guarantee it will not be lost.
-It will be run at the proper time (or as soon after that as possible) even if your application suffers a hard crash.
+It will run at the proper time (or as soon after that as possible) even if your application suffers a hard crash.